rafaelqpfaria/data-science-salaries-kaggle/README.md

 The model performed with a R-Squared Error of 47.7%.

-There is also an app made with Shiny available to calculate those predictions online at------ which anyone can enter and test to use the model for yourself.
+There is also an app made with Shiny available to calculate those predictions using the file app.R which you can test to use the model for yourself.